 Perhaps the most immediate and distressing aspect of a major automobile collision is their tendency to result in injuries, both temporary and lasting.
-In fact, many permanent head, neck, and spine injuries are commonly attributed to automobile accidents.
+In fact, many permanent head, neck, and spine injuries are commonly attributed to automobile collisions.
 Victims suffering from these conditions often face long recovery times, high medical costs, emotional trauma, loss of motor function or ability to work, and more.

 - Traumatic brain injuries.
 Injuries to the brain are among the most serious results of a car accident.
 The force from a collision can sometimes cause drivers and passengers in the vehicle to strike their head against the steering wheel, dashboard, or windows.
 This can result in a range of injuries, from bruising and mild concussion all the way to comas, permanent cognitive damage, loss of vision or hearing, and other long-term problems.